TheOdinProject/curriculum/foundations/html_css/css-foundations/intro-to-css.md

 For example, if an image's original size was 500px height and 1000px width, using the above CSS would result in a height of 250px.

 These properties work in conjunction with the height and width attributes in the HTML.
-It’s best to include both of these properties and the html attributes for image elements, even if you don’t plan on adjusting the values from the image file’s original ones.
+It’s best to include both of these properties and the HTML attributes for image elements, even if you don’t plan on adjusting the values from the image file’s original ones.
 When these values aren’t included, if an image takes longer to load than the rest of the page contents, it won’t take up any space on the page at first but will suddenly cause a drastic shift of the other page contents once it does load in.
 Explicitly stating a `height` and `width` prevents this from happening, as space will be “reserved” on the page and appear blank until the image loads.

 ### Adding CSS to HTML